peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public long AsInt64();

 Converts this object to a 64-bit signed integer.
-Non-integer numbers are truncated to an integer.
+Non-integer numbers are converted to an integer by discarding their fractional parts.
 (NOTE: To determine whether this method call can succeed, call the <b>CanTruncatedIntFitInInt64</b> method before calling this method.
 See the example.).

 The following example code (originally written in C# for the.NET Framework) shows a way to check whether a given CBOR object stores a 64-bit signed integer before getting its value.

-    CBORObject obj = CBORObject.FromInt64(99999); if (obj.IsIntegral
+    CBORObject obj = CBORObject.FromInt64(99999);
+                if (obj.IsIntegral && obj.AsNumber().CanFitInInt64()) {
-                && obj.CanTruncatedIntFitInInt64()) { /* Not an Int64; handle*/
+                /* Not an Int64; handle the error */
-                the error Console.WriteLine("Not a 64-bit integer."); } else {
+                Console.WriteLine("Not a 64-bit integer."); } else {
                 Console.WriteLine("The value is " + obj.AsInt64()); }

  .